 A student with a suspected substance abuse problem is a different concern than a student being harassed or a student suspected of being involved in gang activity.
 No one person has the "final" say as to the solution to a situation, as each has differing roles, authority and approaches.
 The tantamount concern is the student, the needs to be covered and possible solutions.

 The School Resource Officer for Box Elder High School is Detective Joe Thomas.
 He has been with the Brigham City Police Department since August 2015 and was appointed as the BEHS SRO beginning with the 2018-19 school year.
 He had previously been the SRO at Box Elder Middle School.

-The School Resource Officer for Box Elder Middle School is Detective Clilnton Burt.
-He has been with the Brigham City Police Department since January 2017 and was recently appointed as the BEMS SRO beginning with the 2018-19 school year.
+The School Resource Officer for Box Elder Middle School is Detective Nathan Rackham.
+He has been with the Brigham City Police Department for seven years and was recently reappointed as the BEMS SRO beginning January 28, 2019.

 Detective Thomas can be contacted by calling either the Brigham City Police Department or Box Elder High School.

 Detective Burt can be contacted by calling either the Brigham City Police Department or Box Elder Middle School.